Landslide vote overturns Irish abortion ban

 The Eighth Amendment, which grants an equal right to life to the mother and unborn, will be replaced.

-The declaration was made at at Dublin Castle at 18:13 local time.
+The declaration was made at Dublin Castle at 18:13 local time.

-The only constituency to vote against repealing the Eight amendment was Donegal, with 51.9% voting against the change.
+The only constituency to vote against repealing the Eighth amendment was Donegal, with 51.9% voting against the change.

 A vote in favour of repeal paves the way for the Dáil (Irish Parliament) to legislate for change which would see the introduction of a much more liberal regime.